 Pizza and package delivery drivers are often paid unfairly.
 Pizza delivery workers who also make pizzas or perform other duties may be paid a tipped wage for delivery, but they should be paid the full minimum wage for other duties.
 Package delivery drivers are often paid a day rate for package delivery, but traffic, weather, accidents or road construction can lengthen their workday so that they are no longer making minimum wage.
 Package delivery drivers are also frequently misclassified as independent contractors and exempted from overtime when they are really employees entitled to overtime.
 All drivers who use their own vehicle for work should be reimbursed for mileage if the money they spend on gas or maintenance of their vehicle drives their wages down below the minimum wage.

 Workers in certain computer-related fields are exempt from the minimum wage and overtime requirements.
 These jobs include computer systems analysts, computer programmers, software engineers and other similarly skilled workers.
 To be exempt, these employees must be paid on a salary basis of no less than $684 per week or an hourly rate of at least $27.63 an hour.
 The employee’s primary job duty must also meet the appropriate criteria to be exempt.
 “Computer employee” can mean different things to different people.
 If you are being exempted from overtime as a computer employee, call us for an analysis of your job to determine whether you may have a claim for unpaid wages or unpaid overtime.

 If you are in an industry that frequently falls prey to wage & hour violations, it pays to know your rights and be alert to questionable conduct on the part of your employer.
-If you believe that your employer is not paying you correctly regarding wages or overtime, call Coffman Legal at 614-949-1181 for a free consultation with a dedicated and effective Columbus wage & hour employment lawyer.
+If you believe that your employer is not paying you correctly regarding wages or overtime, call Coffman Legal at 614-949-1181 for a free consultation with our dedicated and effective Columbus Ohio employment lawyers.